btarg/BlazeBot/README.md

 You can also use the scripts found in the `misc` folder that will do this for you.
 Remember to run the `Python35` version if you're using Python 3.5!

+# Downloading the source code
+To download with git, use `git clone https://github.com/iCrazyBlaze/BlazeBot`, or use the [GitHub Desktop Client](https://desktop.github.com/) to download it.

+You can also download the repository as a ZIP file, but I don't recommend doing this.

 # Setting up and config
 BlazeBot comes with a `config.py` file.
 Here you will add your Discord App token, and add startup extensions.
 You can generate a token at https://discordapp.com/developers/applications/me.